 This course offers a deeper analysis of details pertinent to the organization and execution of an event, meeting, conference, sponsorship and social event.
 Event professionals master long-term event strategies to sustain event success.
 Topics include human resources, finances and contracts, strategic performance, project management, standard policies, team management, event leadership, event technology, evaluation, and wrap-up.

-This course deals in detail with the operational and logistical needs of various types of events as well as the insurance and risk management concerns associated with these events.
-Students will learn how to develop and execute operations plans, timelines and other organizational production planning tools, what the essential elements of risk management are, and what the essential elements of licenses, permits and event insurance are.
+This course deals in detail with the operational and logistical needs of various types of events.
+Students will learn how to develop and execute operations plans, timelines and other organizational production planning tools.

 Offered in 2 parts, must take Part One prior to taking Part Two.

 Ideally, your event generates multiple sources of revenue.
 An important source for many events is corporate sponsorship.
 In the first of two electives on corporate sponsorship, you’ll develop a broad understanding of corporate sponsorship, how it works and how this business initiative plays a role in your event.
 You’ll also gain the tools and techniques you need as an event leader to best work with your sponsors and meet their needs in the overall management of your events.

 Students will learn what corporate sponsorship is, how corporate sponsorship differs from corporate underwriting, why corporations sponsor, the tools of corporate sponsorship, best practices for event leaders working with corporate sponsors and how to know if your event is ready for sponsors.